CatoMaior/myLibrary/README.md

 # myLibrary

 C library with common tasks or types.
-I know the name is not the best but I have no imagination for names
+I know the name is not the best but I have no imagination for names\

-Project in active development, check [here](https://catomaior.github.io/myLibrary/) for the documentation and [here](https://github.com/CatoMaior/myLibrary/releases/tag/latest) to download latest build.
+Project in active development, check [here](https://catomaior.github.io/myLibrary/) for the documentation and [here](https://github.com/CatoMaior/myLibrary/releases/tag/latest) to download latest build (64 bits only, but you can compile from source in order to support other architectures).

 ## How to import

 ### On Linux

 Download the build for Linux, unzip it and place it somewhere.
 Consider the following code:
 ```c
 #include "myLibrary.h"